WJC’s books

-⇨ W. Joseph Campbell has written seven solo-authored books, the most recent of which — Lost in a Gallup: Polling Failure in U.S. Presidential Elections — was published by University of California Press.
+⇨ W. Joseph Campbell is the author of seven solo-written books, the most recent of which — Lost in a Gallup: Polling Failure in U.S. Presidential Elections — was brought out in 2020 by University of California Press.
+An expanded soft-cover edition of Lost in a Gallup was published in early 2024.

-Lost in a Gallup presents a lively and sweeping assessment of major polling failures in U.S. presidential elections from 1936 to 2016.
-And it examines the sometimes-exasperating interplay between pollsters and journalists, a complex relationship that has produced collaboration as well as bitter disdain.
+Lost in a Gallup is a lively, sweeping, and unprecedented assessment of major polling failures in U.S. presidential elections since 1936.
+And it delves into the often-exasperating interplay between pollsters and journalists, a complex relationship that has produced collaboration as well as bitter disputes and disdain.

-The book makes the point that polling failure often is journalistic failure, given that pre-election polls set media narratives and expectations about high-profile political campaigns.
+The book points out that polling failure often is journalistic failure, given that pre-election polls set media narratives and expectations about high-profile political campaigns.
 They are central to how journalists, and Americans at large, understand a campaign’s ebb and flow.

-The book presents original research drawn extensively from the papers of prominent pollsters including George Gallup, Elmo Roper, Archibald Crossley, Warren Mitofsky, and Louis Harris.
+The book presents original research drawn from the papers of prominent pollsters of the past, including George Gallup, Elmo Roper, Archibald Crossley, Warren Mitofsky, and Louis Harris.

 Campbell’s book is well-written, impressively researched

-Another reviewer described the book as “a tour de force on the history of presidential polling” and another wrote:
+Another reviewer said the book was “a tour de force on the history of presidential polling” and another wrote:

 “Campbell’s book is well-written, impressively researched, and detailed.”